Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 ### **REGISTER** <a name="register"></a>

-* Simple log in form present with username, email, and password fields.
+* A simple login form is present with username, email, and password fields.

 * Link to log in page is present for those who already have accounts.

-* Register button present to submit form.
+* Register button present to submit the form.

 ### **PROFILE** <a name="profile"></a>